alathiya/Optimizing-Azure-ML-pipeline/README.md

 For the chosen Logistic Regression algorithm we set the range of discrete values for 'max_iter' and 'C' parameter as shown below:

   - max_iter: Represents max runs for the experiment for specified iterations.
 Range of (10,20,30) is chosen to restrict the duration for which experiment runs.
   - C: Represnets the regularization parameter.
 The strength of the regularization is inversely proportional to C. Must be strictly positive.
 The penalty is a squared l2 penalty.

+### Benefits of using Random Sampling:
+- Random search is a technique where random combinations of the hyperparameters are used to find the best solution for the built model.
+It is similar to grid search, and yet it has proven to yield better results comparatively.
+- As random values are selected at each instance, it is highly likely that the whole of action space has been reached because of the randomness, which takes a huge amount of time to cover every aspect of the combination during grid search.
+This works best under the assumption that not all hyperparameters are equally important.
+- In this search pattern, random combinations of parameters are considered in every iteration.
+The chances of finding the optimal parameter are comparatively higher in random search because of the random search pattern where the model might end up being trained on the optimised parameters without any aliasing.

 BanditPolicy is chosen as early stopping Policy for hperdrive experiment run.
 It defines an early termination policy based on slack criteria, and a frequency and delay interval for evaluation.